Programs for Students, Teachers, Colleges

 Applicants are college students from two or four year institutions.
 Interested college students should contact their school’s journalism department.

-Since the 2011 Legislative Session, the WNPA Foundation has partnered with the University of Washington School of Communications in providing scholarships for UW journalism students to do full-time, supervised reporting on Olympia.
+Since the 2011 Legislative Session, the WNPA Foundation has provided scholarships for journalism students to do full-time, supervised reporting on Olympia.

 The Foundation funds the program through donations by publishers and an annual silent auction, as well as through income from named endowments.
 These include the Bruce and Betty Helberg Internship Scholarship (est. 1988), the Verizon Northwest Internship Scholarship (1990), Richard W. Gay Internship Scholarship (1990), the Jim and Kay Flaherty Internship Scholarship (1993), and the Bruce Wilson and Henry Gay Internship Scholarship (2012).